valeriansaliou/node-sales-tax/README.md

 ### :white_check_mark: Process the price including sales tax for a customer

 **Prototype:** `SalesTax.getAmountWithSalesTax(countryCode<string>, stateCode<string?>, amount<number?>, taxNumber<string?>)<Promise<object>>`

+**Notice: this method is origin-aware.
+It means it return values relative to your configured tax origin country.**

 :estonia: **Given an Estonian customer without any VAT number, buying 100.00€ of goods** (eg. a consumer):